 Some disadvantages of PTO:

-- Multiple employees may end up trying to take days off all at the same time at the end of a year to avoid losing PTO hours.
+- Multiple employees may want to take the same days off at the end of a year to avoid losing paid time off hours.

 - Employees may run out of PTO and be required to work while sick or lose pay.